MdAman02/Test-git/ReadME.md

 ## Solution
 Notice a statement on the problem.
->It's always possible to find such rearrangement.
+>*It's always possible to find such rearrangement.*
-It's an adhoc solution